 We did not find a really hard party hostel in Toronto but a backpackers hostel in Toronto with a bar on-site.
 Here you will be able to find friends easily to party all night long if that’s what you want.

-So, again, I would recommend stay at Planet Traveler Hostel Toronto to mingle and meet people.
-Then head out with your new mates to have a a drink.
+So, again, I would recommend staying at Planet Traveler Hostel Toronto to mingle and meet people.
+Then head out with your new mates to have a drink.

 Another way to find party colleagues is to join a pub crawl.